 Searching your logs

-Kibana Discover is designed to help you investigate massive volumes of data as quickly as possible.
+OpenSearch Dashboards is designed to help you investigate massive volumes of data as quickly as possible.
 Filters, search phrases, and a date picker or relative time range selector are all designed to help you find the logs you want.
-Together, they are the query criteria that determine which logs are returned from your Elasticsearch logging database.
+Together, they are the query criteria that determine which logs are returned from your logging database.

 First, decide which accounts you want to search.
 Managing your accounts is the first step to successful logging.
 You can create sub accounts to separate data by environment, microservice, team, and more.
 Learn more about account management and sub accounts.

-One advantage of Kibana filters is that they provide guidance that is specific to your dataset.
-When Kibana maps your data to fields, it also determines which filtering options are relevant.
+One advantage of OpenSearch filters is that they provide guidance that is specific to your dataset.
+When OpenSearch maps your data to fields, it also determines which filtering options are relevant.
 When you add filters, only relevant options appear in the dropdown menus.

 Another advantage is that filters can be inverted, temporarily disabled, edited, and more using the filter menu.